 - Exercise and physical activities

-Depression or major depressive disorder not only affects the individual, but also causes, coping problems for the immediate family, colleagues, and friends.
-Besides, the disorder causes long-term complications if left unattended.
+Depression or major depressive disorder not only affects the individual but also causes coping problems for the immediate family, colleagues and friends.
+Additionally, the disorder causes long-term complications if left unattended.
 Some of the common complications are: